Aminah09/AI-chatbot/README.md

 - The chatbot can convert text responses into speech, providing a more engaging and accessible experience for users who prefer voice interactions.

 ### Graphical User Interface (GUI)
-- Especially designed a well-structured GUI for easy navigation and an enhanced user experience.
+- Specially designed a well-structured GUI for easy navigation and an enhanced user experience.

 ## Installation
 Before you can run the AI Chatbot on your local machine, you need to install the following Python libraries using `pip`: